NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/BayesianBasics/Inferenceandpdfs/sec-04-summary.md

 where $\Sigma$ is an $n\times n$ covariance matrix and $\boldsymbol{1_n}$ is a $n$-dimensional vector of ones.
 Let us consider first the limits of uncorrelated and fully correlated Gaussians.

 If we repeatedly draw $y_1$ and $y_2$ from the uncorrelated distribution, the joint distribution on a corner plot is 2-dimensional (in particular, the contours are circular).
-With $n$ draws, the joint distribution is $n$ dimensional.
+With $n$ draws, the joint distribution is $n$ dimensional (and the contours for the marginalized 2-dimensional plots are all circular).
 But the same analysis with the fully correlated distribution would yield a straight line for the $n=2$ case; that is to say, 1-dimensional.
 Further, it is 1-dimensional for any $n$.
 We can interpret this as meaning the effective number of draws or samples is $n$ in the uncorrelated case and 1 in the correlated case.